 4.1 Fitness for purpose of the performance measurement and management systems

 In the context of this study, ‘fitness for purpose’ refers to how PMM is perceived in terms of being of an appropriate quality in terms of the situation it is to be used (Klobas 1995; Whitfield 2012).
-In order words, ‘fitness for purpose’ refers to the extent to which the PMM is able to fulfil the reason for its use.
-Generally, stakeholder perceptions of ‘fitness for purpose’ is driven largely by the extent to a view is held among those stakeholders that the specific PMM will be of benefit to them (Whitfield 2012).
+In other words, ‘fitness for purpose’ refers to the extent to which the PMM is able to fulfil the reason for its use.
+Generally, stakeholder perceptions of ‘fitness for purpose’ are driven largely by the extent to which stakeholders perceive that the specific PMM will be of benefit to them (Whitfield 2012).

 Views expressed by different CAMHS stakeholders demonstrate a manifestation of ambiguity in relation to the purpose of PMS.
 For example, Interviewee 1 thought that: